Chalk home page

 -- source: PG

-select email, full_name from user_table where id=${user.id}
+select id, email, full_name from user_table

-Here, the ${user.id} variable defines the inputs of the query, and user_table matches the PostgreSQL table name.
+Here, we define an online resolver that returns some features for the User feature class from the user_table table in the PostgreSQL source PG.
 The comments are yaml-parsed to provide other metadata for Chalk to decide how to design the resolver.
+SQL file resolvers can return multiple rows for aggregation operations, offline queries, and more.

 get_all_columns_users.chalk.sql